DiggerFlight/DiggerFlight.PcnAcnCalculator/README.md

 Only a couple of aircraft have been added for the purposes of testing.

-Though the tests only cover kgs there is an untested lbs to kgs unit conversion to support our non SI unit countries.
+Tests now cover kg/kgs and lb/lbs for the kgs unit conversion to support our non SI unit countries.

 The purpose of this project demostration is:
 ![Features](FeatureFile.PNG)